lemieuxjm-cap/Iota-Capstone/data/ReadMe_for_PrelimMergedData.md

 1. Import /data/PreliminaryMergedData/SDOH_FIPS_FEAT.csv file into SQLServer as table JML03
 2. Import /data/PreliminaryMergedData/HOSP_FIPS_UTIL.csv file into SQLServer as table JML04
 3. Merge JML04 into JML03 (matching on FIPS code)
-4. If matching FIPS codes were found, the observations were updated with the FIPSUtil and is_metro_micro data
+4. If matching FIPS codes were found, the observations were updated with BED_UTIL_RATIO and is_metro_micro data
-5. If matching FIPS codes were not found, new observation records were created in JML03 with null feature data and populated FIPSUtil and is_metro_micro data
+5. If matching FIPS codes were not found, new observation records were created in JML03 with null feature data and populated BED_UTIL_RATIO and is_metro_micro data

 ## DELIVERY
 1. The merged dataset in JML03 was exported from SQL Server to a .csv file